The Agony and the Ecstasy (film): Development

-In January 1963, Richard Zanuck signed Philip Dunne to write the script.
 In October 1963, Zanuck announced the film would be one of six "roadshow" movies the company would make over the next 12 months, worth $42 million all up.
-The others would be The Day Custer Fell (not made), Those Magnificent Men in Their Flying Machines, Justine, The Sound of Music and The Sand Pebbles.
-In November 1963, Charlton Heston signed to play the lead.
-Fox wanted Rex Harrison to co star and he wanted Fred Zinnemann to direct.
-By January, Carol Reed was set to direct and Rex Harrison to co star.
+The others would be The Day Custer Fell (turned into Custer of the West), Those Magnificent Men in Their Flying Machines, Justine, The Sound of Music and The Sand Pebbles.
+In October 1963, Charlton Heston signed to play the lead.
+On October 9 he wrote in his journal: